Dugway, Utah

 Dugway is a census-designated place (CDP) in southeastern Tooele County, Utah, United States.
-The population was 2,016, at the 2000 census, a modest increase over the 1990 figure of 1,761.
+The population was 342 at the 2020 census, a continued decrease from the 2010 figure of 795.
 The town is located inside the United States Army's large weapons testing facility, Dugway Proving Ground, making it a closed city, as the only roads leading to the town pass through military checkpoints at the boundaries of the base.
 Non-resident civilians must request advance authorization to enter the town.
 The housing area designated for military and civilian personnel is referred to as "English Village."

 The name "Dugway" comes from a technique to dig a trench along a hillside to keep a wagon from tipping.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.2 square miles (13.5 km2), all land.

 Climate

 According to the Köppen Climate Classification system, Dugway has a semi-arid climate, abbreviated "BSk" on climate maps.